 Our method of screening is from a hard-drive based system capable of all resolutions up to 1080p High Definition and E-Cinema formats.
 Blu-Ray discs are by far the most preferred compatible medium we accept.
 Films on Portable Hard Drives, USB Drives, Media Files on DVD ROM's and DVD Video are also accepted.
 HD versions of your film on Vimeo are also acceptable.

-As stated previously filmmakers are welcome to include an Exhibition Format with (accompanying) the 2 Screener DVD's.
+As stated previously filmmakers are welcome to provide their film in an Exhibition Format either instead of, or along with, the 2 Screener DVD's.

-Please do not place color bars, ID slates or long periods of black at the head (or tail) of films.
+DO NOT place colour bars, ID slates or long periods of black at the head (or tail) of films.

-Please do not place color bars, ID slates or long periods of black at the head (or tail) of films.
+DO NOT place colour bars, ID slates or long periods of black at the head (or tail) of films.
 Yes we meant to put that in twice - it's very important that filmmakers understand that by including them you are creating a lot of extra work for our technical team.

 Feature length films and Australian Premieres may be accepted for late submission after entries have closed subject to the number of entries already received and BBFF's programming needs.